mindspore-ai/docs/docs/lite/docs/source_en/use/micro.md

 - Click `GENERATE CODE` above to generate code

-- On the PC where the `IAR` is installed, double-click `Project.eww` in the `EWARM` directory of the generated project to open the IAR project
+- Execute `make` in the generated project directory to test if the code compiles successfully.

 #### Integrating Model Inference Code and `Micro` Lib